Merry we meet - Merry we meet - Merry we meet

 this conflict has now been resolved, and while access to the stones throughout

-solstice, four hours before dawn until four hours after, all barriers are taken
+and Summer solstices, four hours before dawn until four hours after, all barriers are taken

 down and free access is allowed to all who wish to celebrate and worship.

 While the conflict of access may have been resolved, still the most glaring intrusion of Stonehenge remains.
 These are the two roads that now appear to dissect the landscape, one of which is so close that it appears to touch one of the stones and is separated only by a chain-link fence.
 The other passes a little farther away, some 200 yards from the site.
 However, hope is in the offing, interested archaeologists and historians want more than protection of the site, they also want the experience of Stonehenge to be enhanced.
 A new 'Stonehenge Master Plan' has been proposed involving all associated interested groups, English Heritage included.
 This plan is to ensure that the landscape will be returned to its original grandeur by changing roadways, restoring landscapes and improving visitor facilities to the site.